 West Virginia adopted the Leadership Academy for Consumers and Families through the efforts of the Director of the Office of Behavioral Health Services, who was aware of the program from his work in Idaho.
 Key leaders within the Office of Behavioral Health Services, the West Virginia Mental Health Consumers Association, and the West Virginia Alliance for the Mentally Ill obtained a Federal grant to modify the curriculum and initiate the program in West Virginia.
 Leadership Academy materials have been utilized in most states and in several foreign countries.
 The curriculum has been translated into several languages.

-The West Virginia Leadership Academy for Consumers and Families is now led by J. K. McAtee of Buckhannon and Linda Pauley of Alum Creek, sponsored by the West Virginia Mental Health Planning Council.
+The West Virginia Leadership Academy for Consumers and Families is now led by Linda Pauley of Alum Creek, sponsored by the West Virginia Behavioral Health Planning Council.
 For more information, contact:

 WV Leadership Academy Upcoming Events:

 October 22-24, 2014